The Good, the Bad and the Awkward: Tips for Making Video Calls Better

 Video calls also require people who were used to telephone conference calls to adopt new habits.
 In the old conference call days, it was not unusual for most of us to continue typing emails, watch videos on our computers or even eat a meal.
 With a video connection, many of those things can become significant distractions and a source of frustration.

 As we can see by the number of comedic spoofs of the video conference revolution, we’re all still learning the proper etiquette for video calls.
-Tales of people picking their noses, taking their laptops into the bathroom, shoddy personal grooming or appearing in less-than-optimal attire are everywhere.
+Tales of people picking their noses, taking their laptops into the bathroom, shoddy personal grooming or appearing in a less-than-optimal attire are everywhere.

 In some instances, the problem stems from appearing in inappropriate locations within the home.
 Messy spaces do not necessarily convey the appropriate message to managers or co-workers.
 Heaps of unfolded laundry, last night’s take-out dinner boxes or your Xbox controller should not become the backdrop for a business-oriented video call.